When going to bed is dangerous!

 So what is going on in your neck exactly?

 Like all accidents there is always a chain of events.
 First, the joints being in misalignment will essentially “jam” so your neck will be locked in that position.
 Our bodies are amazingly clever things and will always do what it thinks is best in order to save us from injury.
-(Much like a previous post we had about the “Is that Knot in Your neck really a knot?“).
 The supportive muscles of our neck start thinking for themselves and contract to hold the misaligned joint in a protective effort to avoid further damage to the jammed joints.
 The resulting swelling and contraction causes the pain as we try to figure out what the hell happened last night!
 Unfortunately the muscles and soft tissue hold this position because they continue to think they have a job to do to prevent further injury.

 Can Acquired Torticollis (aka Sleep Accidents) be treated?